FRC-Utilities/QDriverStation/README.md

 Once you finish installing the software, you can launch it and begin driving your robot.
 Just be sure to input your team number and to verify that the joysticks are working correctly.
 Note that Mac users will be prompted to download an additional driver for Xbox 360 controllers to work.

-If your team uses a custom IP address for your roboRIO or has a different login account for the RIO, navigate to the 'Preferences' tab and click the 'Advanced Settings...' button to configure the driver station.
+If your team uses a custom IP address for your roboRIO (or mDNS is not working, try 10.XX.YY.26), navigate to the 'Preferences' tab and click the 'Advanced Settings...' button to configure the driver station.

 ### Credits